ADVISING REQUEST

 Ace Chisholm - Advisor & Outreach Coordinator

 Ace is a recent graduate from NU, having obtained her B.A. in Classics and Linguistics.
-As an undergraduate, she was involved in research that included creating a graphic novel based on Roman poetry, transcribing and analyzing early English texts for EarlyPrint, parsing out the syntactical structure of the Belfast English “for to” phrase, and determining the scope of the genius loci Roman deity.
+As an undergraduate, she was involved in research that included creating a graphic novel based on Latin poetry, transcribing and analyzing early English texts for EarlyPrint, parsing out the syntactical structure of the Belfast English "for to" phrase, and determining the scope of the genius loci Roman deity.
 She is interested in the spatiality of religion, material culture, digital humanities, death studies, and syntax.

 Ace can serve as an advisor across all types/reasons for appointments (with the exception of the Circumnavigator Grant and the Undergraduate Language Grant).
 She is a point person for the following programs: General Information/Getting Started, Finding a Lab, Academic Year URGs, and Summer URGs.